intermezzOS/book/src/paging.md

 page to an equal sized chunk of physical memory.

 > **By the way...**
-> We're using paging to implement something called "virtual memory".
-Besides
+> In the future we'll be using paging to help us implement something called
-> helping us always be able to map a 64-bit number to a real place in physical
+> "virtual memory".
+Besides helping us always be able to map a 64-bit number to
-> memory, "virtual memory" is useful for other reasons.
-These reasons don't
+> a real place in physical memory, "virtual memory" is useful for other reasons.
-> really come into play at this point, so we'll hold off on discussing them.
-For
+> These reasons don't really come into play at this point, so we'll hold off on
-> now, it's just important to know that we need paging to enter 64-bit long
+> discussing them.
+For now, it's just important to know that we need paging to
-> mode and that it's a good idea for many reasons including helping us resolve
+> enter 64-bit long mode and that it's a good idea for many reasons including
-> the fact the we have way less actual memory than possible addresses to refer
+> helping us resolve the fact the we have way less actual memory than possible
-> to that memory.
+> addresses to refer to that memory.

 Paging is actually implemented by a part of the CPU called an ‘MMU’, for ‘memory management unit’.
 The MMU will automatically translate virtual addresses into